hoangsonww/Image-Video-Tools/.github/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.

+**NOTE: Direct copying of this project is not prohibited for any purpose.**

+I have spent a lot of time and effort to create this project, so I would appreciate it if you do not copy it directly.
+So, feel free to fork and contribute to this project.

 ## Contact